shreyarg6/My-Python-Projects/README.md

-# Here is a list of projects I am working on!
+# Here is a list of projects I am working on/completed!
 - Basic Operations Calculator
 - Blackjack
 - Blind Auction App